clineamb/bootstrap-drawer/readme.md

 ### Javascript

 The Javascript/jQuery plugin requires the `transition.js` file from the core Bootstrap framework in order to work.
-Usage is nearly the same as the [collapse](http://getbootstrap.com/javascript/#collapse) component, but checkout out the documentation for more detailed usage for `$('.offcanvas').offcanvas()`.
-The events emitted are `*.bs.offcanvas`.
+Usage is nearly the same as the [collapse](http://getbootstrap.com/javascript/#collapse) component, but checkout out the documentation for more detailed usage for `$('.drawer').drawer()`.
+The events emitted are `*.bs.drawer`.

 ----------------------------------------------------